-Shin Buddhism is centered around gratitude & surrender.
+Shin Buddhism - the practice of gratitude & surrender.
 Not striving for nirvana or enlightenment.
 Not making yourself a better meditator or more ethical person.
 Not pondering this precept or this doctrine.
 Simply giving thanks for what is & trusting what's to come.

 As a Shin Buddhist, my primary practice isn’t meditation, sutra study, ritual, or precepts.
 All of these can be valuable, of course, but in Shin Buddhism our main focus is the practice of gratitude.
 This sets us apart from many other Buddhists.
 We don’t practice to achieve anything—not enlightenment, good karma, a favorable rebirth, or material rewards.
 We practice simply to give thanks for what we have received.
 It’s a small shift in one’s perspective, but when pursued, it can be transformative.